ericcornelissen/eslint-plugin-top/SECURITY.md

 ## Reporting a Vulnerability

-The maintainers of this project take security bugs very seriously.
-We appreciate your efforts to responsibly disclose your findings.
-Due to the non-funded and open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

-To report a security issue in a supported version of the project, send an email to [security@ericcornelissen.dev] and include the terms "SECURITY" and "eslint-plugin-top" in the subject line.
-Please do not open a regular issue or Pull Request in the public repository.

-If you found a security bug in an unsupported version of the project, please report this publicly.
-For example, as a regular issue in the public repository.
+Version 0 of this project is no longer supported.
+If you found a potential vulnerability in it, please report this publicly.
+For example in the public repository of the project.

+If you found a security issue in a later version of this project, please refer to the `SECURITY.md` file of that version.

 ## Advisories